 The siphon pipe creates a barrier between the siphon and the atmosphere, preventing air from entering inside.
 It allows the siphon to build up a negative pressure which then creates a vacuum that keeps water flowing in the siphon.
 The siphon pipe usually has slits at the bottom to allow air into the system, once the grow bed drains, to stop the siphon with the rise of pressure.

 A good rule of thumb – the siphon pipe should have a diameter twice as big as the reducer.

-The stand pipe is placed inside the siphon pipe to and acts as the discharge pipe, regulating the maximum water level in the grow bed.
+The stand pipe is placed inside the siphon pipe and acts as the discharge pipe, regulating the maximum water level in the grow bed.
 It connects the bulkhead to the reducer.
-The water flows out through the stand pipe once the it reaches the top of the stand pipe.
+The water flows out through the stand pipe once it reaches the top of the stand pipe.

-The media guard acts to keep rocks and other … off the siphon pipe while allowing water to easily flow in and through the stand pipe.
+The media guard acts to keep rocks and other debris off the siphon pipe while allowing water to easily flow in and through the stand pipe.
 The guard prevents the support medium used in the grow bed from clogging the stand pipe and bell siphon.

 The bulkhead allows water to drain through the stand pipe without leaking back into the siphon.
 It also holds the stand pipe in the grow bed.

 The outlet pipe, or drain pipe, extends from the bottom of the bulkhead into the fish tank.

 Watch this short animation explaining how a bell siphon works.

 Follow the below steps to install your bell siphon.

 Step 1 – Prepare the Ground with Your Tiles